-- Failure to comply with the University's policies. - Non-payment of tuition fees.
+Failure to comply with the University's policies.

-- Falsifying information on the reinstatement application, any other document during the admissions process, or during the student's coursework is subject to immediate termination. - Cheating.
-Any student altering the results of the mid-term examination, or final examination, or plagiarizing any written assignment, may result in termination of enrollment. - Failure to progress through the assigned course work and research requirements within a reasonable period of time will subject the student to termination.
+- Non-payment of tuition fees. - Falsifying information on the reinstatement application, any other document during the admissions process, or during the student's coursework is subject to immediate termination. - Cheating.
+Any student altering the results of the mid-term examination, or final examination, or plagiarizing any written assignment, may result in termination of enrollment. - Failure to progress through the assigned course work and research requirements within a reasonable period of time will subject the student to termination. - All students who are eligible for Federal Financial Aid (Title IV) should have submitted all required paperwork to the University by the end of the first week of the session start or they will be deferred or terminated from that sessions course.